MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 ### Service settings

-You can also provide some additionnal informations about a service, like an `Open API` descriptor, some metadata, a list of whitelisted/blacklisted ip addresses, etc.
+You can also provide some additionnal information about a given service, like an `Open API` descriptor, some metadata, a list of whitelisted/blacklisted ip addresses, etc.

 Here you can also define some headers that will be added to each request to the targets.
 And you will be able to define headers to route the call only if the defined header is present on the request.